You don’t have to be a runner or a lifter. You can be both. In fact, it’s best to be both.

 What happens to your body when you run?

-The effects of cardiovascular exercise on the body are mainly to do with your cardiovascular system, surprisingly.
-As you improve your aerobic fitness, you can expect to see improvements in the function of your heart, lungs, and blood.
+Cardio improves your aerobic fitness.
+You can expect to see improvements in the function of your heart, lungs, and blood.
 Your joints and ligaments are also benefited by cardio.

-The most well-known thing about cardio, running in particular, is that the activity burns one of the highest number of calories per hour of exercise.
+The most well-known thing about cardio, running in particular, is that it burns one of the highest numbers of calories per hour of exercise.
 On average, running burns about 300-400 calories per 30 minutes.

 What happens to your body when you strength train?

-Strength training burns less calories per 30 minutes of active exercise than cardio, but building more muscle increases your metabolism in the long term.
-This means you would need more calories to maintain your weight and muscle.
+Strength training burns fewer calories per 30 minutes of active exercise than cardio, but building more muscle increases your metabolism in the long term.
+This means you would need more calories to maintain your weight and muscle mass.

 Can you build strength and run at the same time?